Mentor One Child. Change Two Lives.

 Alexandria youth also participated in a Story Contest on what their mentor means to them.
-This year's winner was 13 year old Jaylan from Wright to Read.
+2017's winner was 13 year old Jaylan from Wright to Read.
 Read her story below!

 My mentor has been working with me for four years.
 She has seen me evolve from age nine to 13.
 She is the first mentor I have had.
 I get excited when it's the day for our session.